 - Is the material ideal for the level of your floor?
 Some flooring types work better on certain levels of a house.
 For instance, light carpet is often a good choice for higher floors that are not designed to support heavy weight.
 Also, luxury vinyl tile is a good option for basements because it can be installed below grade.

 - Will your flooring appeal to future buyers?
 While installing a particularly exotic flooring material may bring you joy now, think about whether it will appeal to potential buyers when it comes time to sell your townhouse.
 Even if you plan to remain in your townhome for many years, chances are that you’ll eventually want to sell and attract buyers.

 - What is your subfloor made of?
 The material that supports your current flooring will determine the types of materials you can install on top of it.
 For instance, if the subfloor is concrete, you will need to install a material that can handle moisture.
 If the subfloor is clean plywood, on the other hand, you can install almost any flooring material.
-If you are updating your flooring, you will likely have to remove the existing flooring, especially if it’s carpet or damaged material.
-However, you can often install new flooring materials over tile, hardwood, and some other materials.
+If you are updating your flooring, you will likely have to remove the existing floor, especially if it’s carpet or damaged material.
+However, you can often install new flooring over tile, hardwood, and other materials.

 - Do you foresee any lifestyle changes that could affect your decision?
 You should consider your future plans when picking a flooring material.
 Will you have a toddler or pet running around?
 Could you be running a business from your home?

 - Does your supplier offer assistance with installation?
 In addition to looking for flooring, see if the supplier offers installation services.
 Suppliers sometimes provide services to transport your furniture and prepare the floor, which takes much of the work out of remodeling your floors, making your installation easier and faster.